MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-view-test-reports-posting.md

 ---
-title: Review a Test Report Before Posting a Sales or Purchase Document | Microsoft Docs
+title: Review a Test Report Before Posting a Sales or Purchase Document
 description: Before you post a document, for example, an order or a credit memo, you can test and review it to check for errors that might block posting.
 services: project-madeira
 documentationcenter: ''